-Demonstrate and communicate the impact of comprehensive tobacco control in Vermont.

-- Ensure funds for independent evaluation of Vermont's Comprehensive Tobacco Control Program for resource allocation, quality improvement, and policy direction. - Perform economic and impact evaluation of the Medicaid tobacco benefit and promotion initiative. - Educate stakeholders and decision makers on tobacco prevention and control initiatives and outcomes regularly, and at annual stakeholder meetings.
+Align tobacco control in Vermont with national and state health care reform initiatives.
+Promote tobacco screening and cessation services as a payment measure for health systems and providers Work with accountable care organizations and hospital systems in Vermont to reinvest budget funds into population health improvement programs through addressing tobacco Submit recommendations for Vermont's essential health benefit that reflect requirements for preventive services in the Affordable Care Act Demonstrate and communicate the impact of comprehensive tobacco control in Vermont.
+Ensure funds for independent evaluation of Vermont's Comprehensive Tobacco Control Program for resource allocation, quality improvement, and policy direction.
+Perform economic and impact evaluation of the Medicaid tobacco benefit and promotion initiative Communicate and educate stakeholders and decision makers on tobacco prevention and control initiatives and outcomes regularly, and via annual stakeholder meetings